One of the things couples should never lose is their playfulness.

 LOVE this game!

 “ This game is awesome.
 I’m glad I own it now.
-It’s a deck-building classic, and unlike the other starter box (intrigue) it’s a little more beginner friendly as there’s less cards designed to interfere with other players, so people can get the hang of their decks.
+It’s a deck-building classic, and unlike the other starter box (intrigue) it’s a little more beginner friendly as there are fewer cards designed to interfere with other players, so people can get the hang of their decks.
 The game’s really versatile, and you randomly select the cards to use in a given game before it starts, giving it plenty of variation.
 There are lots of expansions as well, so this is a great piece to put in your games collection. ”

 Each player begins with ten cards and accumulates more as the game progresses.
 The game begins by setting up the kingdom.
 This kingdom has seven sets of cards.

-First are the treasure cards, gold, silver and copper.
+First are the treasure cards, gold, silver, and copper.
 Then you have the victory cards, estates, duchies and provinces and lastly, the curses.

 The estates are worth one point, the duchies three points, while the provinces are worth six points.
 The goal is to purchase as many points as possible before all the provinces are bought or three other card piles run out.